Floris-Buyse-FB/Deep_Learning/chapter_15/chapter-15-theoretical-questions.md

 ![Alt text](./images/google_stock_theoretical_questions.png)

 - Which column(s) are you going to drop?
-  - Open, High, Low, Volume
+  - Date
 - Which column(s) are you going to use as input features?
-  - Date, Close
+  - Open, high, low, volume
 - Is this a univariate or a multivariate timeseries?
   - Multivariate
 - If we only want to predict the Close price at the end, you should use a:
   - Sequence-to-vector network
 - If we only want to predict the Close price, can we use a layer having multiple recurrent neurons, or should I use only 1 recurrent neuron because we only have 1 output value?
-  - We can use layer with multiple recurrent neurons if we want to predict for x amount of days in the future, not just the next day (e.g. 5 neurons for 5 amount of days in the future)
+  - For predicting a single value (e.g., next day's Close price), it's technically possible to use multiple neurons in the output layer, but it's not common.
+Standard practice is to use one neuron for efficiency.
 - In the book, the following equations are shown to calculate the output values of a layer recurrent neurons for all instances in a pass $\hat{Y}_{(t)} = \phi(X_{(t)} \cdot W_{x} + \hat{Y}_{(t-1)} \cdot W_{\hat{y}} + b)$, suppose batch_size = 64
   - $X_{(t)}$ = Input batch at time step t, shape = (64, n_timesteps, n_features)
   - $\hat{Y}_{(t-1)}$ = Ouput of step t-1, shape = (64, n_timesteps, n_neurons)